-Nothing can prepare you for the news that a loved one has been kidnapped.
-You might:
+Nothing can prepare you for the news that a loved one has been kidnapped or wrongfully detained abroad.
+You might

-- Worry about your loved one’s welfare and what you can do to help get them home safely.
+- Worry about your loved one’s safety and what you can do to help get them home safely.

 You can get through this.